d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 thus, the same word may be assigned different representations depending on contexts.

-This motivates the development of *context-sensitive* word representations, where the representation of words depend on their contexts.
+This motivates the development of *context-sensitive* word representations, where representations of words depend on their contexts.
+Hence, a context-sensitive representation of token $x$ is a function $f(x, c(x))$ depending on both $x$ and its context $c(x)$.
+Popular context-sensitive representations
+include TagLM (language-model-augmented sequence tagger) :cite:`Peters.Ammar.Bhagavatula.ea.2017`, CoVe (Context Vectors) :cite:`McCann.Bradbury.Xiong.ea.2017`, and ELMo (Embeddings from Language Models) :cite:`Peters.Neumann.Iyyer.ea.2018`.

-For example, by taking the entire sequence as the input, ELMo (Embeddings from Language Models) is a function that assigns a representation to each word from the input sequence :cite:`Peters.Neumann.Iyyer.ea.2018`.
+For example, by taking the entire sequence as the input, ELMo is a function that assigns a representation to each word from the input sequence .
 Specifically, ELMo combines all the intermediate layer representations from pretrained bidirectional LSTM as the output representation.
 Then the ELMo representation will be added to a downstream task's existing supervised model as additional features, such as by concatenating ELMo representation and the original representation (e.g., GloVe) of tokens in the existing model.